dwyl/learn-html5/README.md

 Learn how to use HTML5 (from scratch) to build websites/web applications!
 No previous knowledge needed.

 ## Some history
 In 1989, Tim Berners-Lee(working at CERN then), wrote a memo proposing an Internet-based hypertext system where researchers can share documents.
 The browser and server software for this was created in the late 90's and later became known as the World Wide Web.
-The WWW was functioning using a langiage that Berners-Lee wrote - HTML.
+The WWW was functioning using a language that Berners-Lee wrote - HTML.

 ## What is HTML?
 HTML (short for **H**yper**T**ext **M**arkup **L**anguage) is basically